 - Use pain relief to bring down a fever, ease headaches and muscle pain

-For more advice on how to treat a cough or chest infection, come in store and speak to a member of your health care team.
+For more advice on how to treat a cough or chest infection, speak to a member of your health care team in store or over the phone.
 Find your local LloydsPharmacy here.